alantanlc/blog/posts/parsing-nested-data-structures/README.md

 }
 ```

 This method is inefficient considering that we are calling getters on same objects multiple times.
 Plus, we are unable to retrieve `levelTwoName` when  `levelFourMap` or `levelFour` is null.
-To handle this scenario, we will need to create two almost similar looking methods `getLevelTwoName()` and `getLevelFourName()`.
+To handle this scenario, we will need to create two almost similar looking methods `getLevelTwoName()` and `getLevelFourName()`, which again will be calling repeated getters which is really inefficient.

 ## Optional